 Pain and suffering.
 After an accident, you and your personal injury attorney may decide to seek compensation for all the pain and discomfort you suffered during and after the accident.
-You can learn more about the concept here: How is Pain and Suffering calculated?
+You can learn more about the concept here: How are Pain and Suffering calculated?

 Emotional distress.
 Some serious accidents cause psychological issues, like fear, anxiety, and PTSD.
 In some cases, this is considered part of pain and suffering.

 Loss of relationships.
 If your personal injury situation caused one of your relationships to suffer, like with your parent, child, or spouse, you recover damages for this.
 Think about what I said earlier about the “value” of holding your grandchild or having a sex life.
-When this type of damage deals directly with a spouse, it is known as: loss of consortium.
+When this type of damage deals directly with a spouse, it is known as loss of consortium.

-Hiring a Personal Injury Trial Lawyer
+Hiring Experienced Personal Injury Trial Lawyers in Florida

 If you or someone you love has sustained personal injuries in Florida that resulted from someone else’s negligence, the law may entitle you to recover monetary compensation.
 Personal injury cases can be long and complex, however, and you need a skilled, experienced litigation attorney by your side every step of the way because there’s a lot your personal injury attorney will need to do.
-The Florida personal injury attorneys at Dolman Law Group Accident Injury Lawyers, PA can help to streamline the personal injury process for you and may bring your case to a favorable resolution via settlement, alternative dispute resolution or, if necessary, trial.
+The Florida personal injury attorneys at Dolman Law Group Accident Injury Lawyers, PA can help to streamline the personal injury process for you and may bring your case to a favorable resolution via settlement, alternative dispute resolution, or, if necessary, trial.

-Filing a Claim for Personal Injuries
+Filing a Claim for Personal Injuries in Florida